twhite96/made-mistakes-gatsby/src/posts/notes/makings-mistake.md

 But you know what?
 I'm alright with that.
 I've always been alright with that.
 The first website I created that wasn't some Geocities piece of mess was a personal project I called Faded Leaf Design.

-{% figure caption:"**November 2001**: Splash screen for Faded Leaf design website that launched a popup window containing Flash documents.
-Looking back at this now I can't help but see a huge usability nightmare for visitors." %}
 ![Faded Leaf Design Splash Screen](../../images/faded-leaf-design-2001.jpg)

-{% endfigure %}
+**November 2001**: Splash screen for Faded Leaf design website that launched a popup window containing Flash documents.
+Looking back at this now I can't help but see a huge usability nightmare for visitors.

 ## Is it a portfolio or is it a blog?